Nothing endures but change.

-Project managers traditionally idealize such an orderly project progression.
-Indeed, it is the driving force behind the process-oriented approach to project management that organizations such as the Project Management Institute tend to focus on.
+Project managers have traditionally idealized such an orderly project progression.
+Indeed, it is the driving force behind the predictive, process-oriented approach to project management that organizations such as the Project Management Institute have tended to focus on.
 It is an essential component of project management, and inexperienced project managers should start by mastering a geometric approach to their work.
 However, when relied on exclusively, geometric order thinking can lead to inefficient and ineffective results.

 By contrast, living order thinking recognizes that a system of things is always in the process of remaking itself, and that a system is always—at some level—in a state of uncertainty.
 In project management, this suggests that projects happen in dynamic environments, and that unexpected events should be considered part of a complex project’s life cycle.
 This is something that experienced project managers learn over time.
 But even inexperienced project managers can try to incorporate an understanding of living order into their work.

 Figure 1-2 illustrates the characteristics of living and geometric order.
 Keep in mind that a project can have qualities of both.